uniphil/statwonk.github.io/source/_posts/2014-02-16-managing-diabetes-with-data-science.markdown

 categories:
 ---

 As I've [written about before](http://statwonk.github.io/blog/2014/01/05/visualizing-diabetes-data/), my partner has Type 1 diabetes.
-The disease is incredibly complex and its manifestation is the product of many environmental factors.
+The disease is incredibly complex and its manifestation is the product of many genetic and environmental factors.
 The way it basically works is called "basal / bolus".
 Each non-diabetic person has a baseline rate of insulin (basal) produced by their pancreas.
 When that person eats the pancreas gives a burst of insulin called a bolus.

 The diabetic tries to emulate this process either with needles, pills, or an insulin pump.
 The side, [Diabetes Manager](http://diabetesmanager.pbworks.com/w/page/17680318/The%20Management%20of%20Type%201%20Diabetes%20) has a great pictoral representation of the process: